 HER: It doesn’t take a genius to recognize that the institution of marriage is in crisis.
 For years now, divorce rates have been rising, marriage rates declining, and as many as 70% of unions have experienced infidelity … whether both partners are aware of it or not.
 Therapists, religious leaders, self-help authors, and well-meaning friends all have advice on how to keep your marriage faithful and strong, but, recently, some voices on the fringes have been asking if the faithful part is really that essential.
 What if the problem with marriage isn’t communication style, money or kids (the things we usually blame)?
 What if the problem is the expectation to be monogamous when we, as a species, don’t seem to be well-suited to it?

-HIM: I guess that’s the big question for most people who think about this issue: is monogamy a struggle because it’s not natural, or is it a struggle because we, as a society, have lost our self-discipline?
+HIM: I guess that’s the big question for most people who think about this issue: is monogamy a struggle because it isn’t natural, or is it a struggle because we, as a society, have lost our self-discipline?
 It’s a question worth asking.
 Nobody thinks we should make norms of our worst tendencies.
 At the same time, fighting against natural urges is generally a losing proposition.
-Scientists will point to our nearest primate cousins for guidance — the startlingly sex-crazed bonobo chimps — but would we also want to emulate their other, less attractive qualities?
+Some will point to our nearest primate cousins for guidance — the startlingly sex-crazed bonobo chimps — but would we also want to emulate their other, less attractive qualities?

 HIM: The person who seems to be talking the most about this idea is Dan Savage, the sex advice columnist.
 He coined the term ‘monogamish’ to describe couples who are faithful with a few carefully negotiated exceptions.
 In a television interview a few years ago he said, “Monogamy is ridiculous.
 People aren’t any good at it.
 We aren’t wired for it, we didn’t evolve to be.
 It’s not natural, and it places a tremendous strain on our marriages and long term commitments to expect them to be effortlessly monogamous.”